cjdelisle/pkt-docker-electrumx/README.md

   -e INITIAL_CONCURRENT=10000000 \
   -e REQUEST_SLEEP=20 \
   -p 64767:64767 \
+  -e REPORT_SERVICES="ssl://yourdomain.example.com:64767" \
   cjd1/pkt-electrumx
 ```

-In this example, pktd RPC is exposed to the world with password `x`, this might allow griefters to overload your pktd instance with a large number of bogus requests.
-Either set a password or bind to a local IP address to prevent this.

 If there's an SSL certificate/key (`electrumx.crt`/`electrumx.key`) in the `/electrumx_data` volume it'll be used.
 If not, one will be generated for you.

 You can view all ElectrumX environment variables here: https://github.com/spesmilo/electrumx/blob/master/docs/environment.rst

+### Automatic discovery
+For hardcoded nodes to share your ElectrumX instance to Electrum clients, it is necessary to set the **REPORT_SERVICES** env variable with
+the domain used to expose your node.

 ### Testing
 After your electrumx server has fully imported the blockchain, it will begin serving information to electrum